Mochitto/Markdown2Anki/README.md

 There will also be a `markdown2anki.apkg` file which contains the anki note types you will need when importing the cards.
 If you have Anki installed on your system, you should be able to just double-click the file to import it, and it will create a new deck with some template cards and the note types.
 You can learn more on `.apkg` files here: https://docs.ankiweb.net/exporting.html#deck-apkg

+### Installing the AnkiConnect plugin

+If you want the `md2anki` to automatically uploaded the generated cards to Anki, you will need to install the [AnkiConnect plugin](https://ankiweb.net/shared/info/2055492159).
+As when installing any other Anki plugin, navigate to the `Tools>Add-ons` menu, click on the `Get Add-ons` button, and paste the code `2055492159` in the `Code` field and click `OK`.

+If you don't want to install the AnkiConnect plugin, you can use the [legacy CSV file] output, which you can then import manually.

 ### Using fill the blanks